Kjendseth Lab

 Norwegian University of Life Sciences (NMBU) · Faculty of Chemistry, Biotechnology and Food Science (KBM)

-Åsmund Røhr Kjendseth leads the Kjendseth Lab at NMBU’s Faculty of Chemistry, Biotechnology and Food Science, where he also serves as Head of Education and Leader for the Chemistry research group (about 20 members).
-We mix robotics, spectroscopy, and computation to explain how redox enzymes remodel biomass and point the way to resilient biocatalysts.
+Åsmund Røhr Kjendseth leads the Kjendseth Lab at NMBU’s Faculty of Chemistry, Biotechnology and Food Science, where he also serves as Head of Education and Leader for the Chemistry research group (~20 members).
+We combine robotics, spectroscopy, and computation to understand how redox enzymes activate oxygen and remodel biomass — and to engineer resilient biocatalysts.

 Research focus

-- Redox chemistry and reaction pathways of copper enzymes
+- Redox chemistry and reaction pathways of copper and flavin enzymes

-- Spectroscopic probes for enzyme intermediates and oxygen activation
+- Spectroscopic probes (EPR, UV-Vis) for enzyme intermediates and oxygen activation

-- Computational workflows that integrate quantum chemical and molecular simulations with experiment
+- Computational workflows integrating quantum-chemical and molecular simulations with experiment

 Highlights